Number of $K$-rational points with given $j$-invariant on modular curves: Number of rational CM points on a modular curve

 Fix a rational CM $j$-invariant.
 One can now easily deduce an algorithm for the number of rational points $x$ on a modular curve $X_H$ such that $j(x)=j_0$.

-Suppose that the input is the $j$-invariant with the corresponding quadratic order which has minimal discriminant $\Delta_K$ and conductor $f$, the level $N$ and a group $H \leq \GL_2(\Z/N\Z)$ which contains $-I$ (if it does not contain it, one can simply consider $\langle H, -I\rangle$ instead).
+Suppose that the input is the $j$-invariant with the corresponding quadratic order which has minimal discriminant $\Delta_K$ and conductor $f$, the level $N$ and a group $H \leq \GL_2(\Z/N\Z)$ which contains $-I$ (if it does not contain $-I$, we consider $\langle H, -I\rangle$ instead).

 \begin{itemize} \item Calculate the conductor $f$ and the discriminant $\Delta_K$ of the corresponding quadratic order $\mathcal O_{K,f}.$ \item If $\Delta_Kf^2\equiv 0 \pmod 4$, set $\delta=\Delta_Kf^2/4$ and $\phi=0$.
-Else, set $\delta=\frac{\Delta_K-1}{4}f^2$ and $\phi=f$. \item Let and \item Then there exists an elliptic curve with the given $j$-invariant such that the mod $N$ Galois image $R$ is equal to $\mathcal N_{\delta, \phi}(N)$ in some basis, and the image of the action of automorphisms is $A$. \item If $A$ is $0$ or $1728$, calculate the number of double cosets $HgA$ with $gR \subseteq HgA$. \item Otherwise, calculate the number of cosets $Hg$ with $gRg^{-1} \subseteq H$. \end{itemize}
+Else, set $\delta=\frac{\Delta_K-1}{4}f^2$ and $\phi=f$. \item Let and \item Then there exists an elliptic curve with the given $j$-invariant such that the mod $N$ Galois image $R$ is equal to $\mathcal N_{\delta, \phi}(N)$ in some basis, and the image of the action of automorphisms is $A$. \item If $j_0$ is $0$ or $1728$, calculate the number of double cosets $HgA$ with $gR \subseteq HgA$. \item Otherwise, calculate the number of cosets $Hg$ with $gRg^{-1} \subseteq H$. \end{itemize}

+\begin{remark} In \cite{rousemayle}, Mayle and Rouse give an algorithm which determines all rational points on a modular curve which has a map to an elliptic curve of rank $0$.
+In one step of their calculations, they use an optimized version of our algorithm, which can be found on their GitHub repository \cite{rousegithub}.
+They optimize our code in several ways.
+One improvement is to use Sutherland's functions from the repository \cite{Sutherland2025Magma} to build the Cartan subgroups and their normalizers instead of building them directly.